Paulina004/Paulina004/README.md

 ## FAU Education

-- Master of Science in Computer Engineering (In-Progress)
+- Master of Science in Computer Engineering (Dec 2024)
-- Bachelor of Science in Computer Science (In-Progress)
+- Bachelor of Science in Computer Science (Dec 2023)
-- Bachelor of Science in Computer Engineering (In-Progress)
+- Bachelor of Science in Computer Engineering (Dec 2023)
-- Certificate in Data Science
+- Certificate in Data Science (Aug 2023)
 - FAU High School

 ## My Projects